Ló͘-bah-pn̄g: Etymology

 滷肉飯 has the direct meaning of "rice with braised meat."
 However, for several decades, many Taiwanese people have used the homophone "魯" instead of "滷".
 Although people still use the original character in China, "魯肉飯" has become the most common name seen in Taiwanese restaurants and street vendors. 魯 is the ancient name for the Chinese province of Shandong, which led the Taiwan edition of the Michelin Green Guide to write in April 2011 that minced pork rice originated in Shandong.
 In response, the Taipei City Government held a press conference requesting a revision to the Michelin guidebook to specify that it was a Taiwanese dish.

 Preparation

 As the origin of the flavor, the sauce is the key to making minced pork rice.
-The most popular way of preparation seen in Taiwan is stir-frying the ground meat with sliced shallot in oil, and then boiling it in soy sauce.
+The most popular way of preparation seen in Taiwan is stir-frying the pork belly with sliced shallot in oil, and then boiling it in soy sauce.
 In the frying process, one may customize the flavor by adding seasonings such as sugar, rice wine, pepper and other spices.

-When finished, the dark-brown meat sauce is called "bah-sò (肉燥)", and is also served with noodles, soup, vegetables and many homemade Taiwanese dishes.
+When finished, the dark-brown meat sauce is called bah-sò (肉燥) in Southern Taiwan and lu rou (滷肉) in North and Central Taiwan, and is also served with noodles, soup, vegetables and many homemade Taiwanese dishes.